Kenneth-LJS/kenneth-ljs.github.io/article/focus-shepherd/article.md

 I’m a bit of a workaholic.
 After a long day of work, nothing beats coming back home to indulge myself in a fulfilling time of building personal projects.
 Focus is important to me, and Focus Shepherd has done a good job of bringing my attention back to where it needs to be.
 On the days that I don’t feel up for an after-work grind, Focus Shepherd lets me say no, allowing me to spend the rest of the night watching some YouTube videos.
 When this happens, there’s no fretting about an unproductive night, because the distraction is a conscious decision for rest.

+If you want, you can install Focus Shepherd <a href="https://github.com/Kenneth-LJS/Focus-Shepherd" target="_blank" rel="noopener noreferrer">here</a>, or view the source code <a href="https://github.com/Kenneth-LJS/Focus-Shepherd" target="_blank" rel="noopener noreferrer">here</a>.
 Let’s be more careful about where our attention is being drawn to, and practise mindfulness!

-You can install the script <a href="https://github.com/Kenneth-LJS/Focus-Shepherd" target="_blank" rel="noopener noreferrer">here</a>.

 ## Bonus!